Are vitamins all they’re cracked up to be? And, more importantly, should you take extra dose of vitamins during autumn?

 - Get a pet.
 If you own a furry friend, you are more likely to have lower blood pressure and cholesterol, and a healthier heart.

 A healthy and balanced diet is the best source of vitamins and other elements which help you fight off diseases.
-Some of the most important immunity boosters are vitamins C and D, zinc and magnesium.
+Some of the most important immunity boosters and vitamins for autumn are vitamins C and D, along with minerals zinc and magnesium.

 Vitamin C, or ascorbic acid, is the alpha and omega of strong immunity.
 It is essential for the growth and repair of tissue all over the body.
 It helps heal wounds while repairing and maintaining healthy bones, teeth, skin and cartilage.
 As an antioxidant, vitamin C fights free radicals in the body.
 This may help prevent or delay certain cancers and heart disease and promote healthy ageing.

 This powerful vitamin is present in citrus fruits, tomatoes, potatoes, strawberries, green and red bell peppers, broccoli, Brussels sprouts and kiwi.
 Eat these foods while they’re fresh to limit nutrient loss.

 As for the daily dosage of vitamin C, the RDI is officially up to 90 mg for adult men, which is enough to prevent serious deficiency and possibly scurvy.
 However, since it is water-soluble and our body cannot store it, researchers suggest it is safe to take even up to 1000 mg per day.
 This amount is recommended if you want to be less susceptible to infection, or reduce its duration and severity.

 Depending on your diet, you might need to take vitamin C supplements.
 Goodwill Pharma’s VITAMIN C 250 Direct Albert Szent-Györgyi Granules are convenient and have a refreshing orange flavour.